Silverr12/DMA-CFW-Guide/README.md

 # DMA-CFW-Guide
 The following guide details instructions on the creation of modified DMA (attack) Firmware based on [pcileech-fpga](https://github.com/ufrisk/pcileech-fpga) **version 4.13**. <br />
 **Additionally this is intended to be a build-off of garagedweller's [Unknown Cheats thread](https://www.unknowncheats.me/forum/anti-cheat-bypass/613135-dma-custom-firmware-guide.html) guide in a more detailed way**<br />

+If you know what you are doing and are not a beginner check out extra [Vivado Customisations](https://github.com/Silverr12/DMA-CFW-Guide/blob/main/Possible%20Vivado%20Customisations.md)

 > [!TIP]
 > Video going over steps 1-4: https://www.youtube.com/watch?v=qOPTxYYw63E&ab_channel=RakeshMonkee